seb-ctech/ftp-metamorphosis/README.md

-# metamorphosis
+# Metamorphosis

-An Artistic installation that explores themes of Reproduction (Like the on of DNA), motific evolution and the meaning of "Meta" and self-referential behavior in Art and Programming.
+An Artistic installation that explores themes of reproduction (Like the one of DNA), motific evolution and the meaning of "Meta" and self-referential behavior in algorithmic art.

 ## Usage

+Download and unzip this [archive](https://drive.google.com/file/d/10uyWhCL2uLZyRV_Dox1hj3GJaxmE-w-E/view?usp=sharing)

+* Enter new Input sequence with "QWERT" keys
+* Wait for the system to progress through the generations
+* Review the results in the "resources/results" folder
+* You can interrupt an ongoing generation by providing a new input, however this might take a while from GEN 3 upwards

+### With Clojure and Leiningen:

+From the REPL - run

-1. REPL - run `(require 'metamorphosis.core :reload-all)`.
+1. `(require 'metamorphosis.core :reload-all)`.
-    - Then "eval and show result" the "draw-state" function.
+    - Then `(-main)`.

-2. (use 'metamorphosis.core :reload-all true)
+2. `(use 'metamorphosis.core :reload-all true)`

-3. (clojure.main/main "-m" 'metamorphosis.core)
+3. `(clojure.main/main "-m" 'metamorphosis.core)`

 ## License